Quantum geodesic flows and curvature: Quantum geodesics on

 There is a natural $*$ structure $s^*=-t$ and we take lift $i(st)= {1\over 2}(s\tens t+ t\tens s)$.
-Here $i((st)^*)=i(st)=i(st)^\dagger$ so commutes with $*$ rather than anticommutes as required for the usual reality properties of Ricci.
+Here $i((st)^*)=i(st)=i(st)^\dagger$ so commutes with $*$ rather than anticommuting as required to ensure the usual reality properties of Ricci.
 Metrics are given by four complex coefficients in the tensor product basis with condition for `reality' $g^\dagger=g$ of the metric, see\cite{BegMa}.
 Here we consider just the metric

 as a sample in this moduli space.
-The QLCs for this are not unique but there is natural 3-parameter moduli defined soley by the braiding as a bimodule map\cite{BegMa}
+The QLCs for this are not unique but there is a natural 3-parameter moduli of inner connections defined solely by the generalised braiding as a bimodule map\cite[p.
+776]{BegMa}

 where the conventions are such that the second row gives the coefficients of $\sigma_L(s\tens t)$ in basis order $s\tens s$, $s\tens t $, $t\tens s$, $t\tens t$.
 This corresponds to the left connection on $\Omega^1$ given by